 Turkey Creek Trail, 2000 City Park Rd., Austin Enjoy the Fall temperatures on a great 2.8 mile hike along scenic Turkey Creek.
 Don’t leave your pup at home, as this is a dog-friendly trail and well behaved dogs are allowed off leash.
 Bring a towel as your pup might get wet in the creek.

 Boo at the Austin Zoo, 10808 Rawhide Trail, Austin Bring your cutest costumed cuties to this fun evening event at the Austin Zoo!
 Reservations are required.
-October 24,30 and 31st.
-But check their website because they promise to add more dates if these fill up!
+Select days in October.

 Walk the Grotto at Westcave Preserve, 24814 Hamilton Pool Rd., Round Mountain Take a guided hike through a limestone crevice that opens up to this beautiful grotto and 40′ waterfall!
 Reservations are required.